-F&N is listed on the Mainboard of the Singapore Exchange Securities Trading Limited ("SGX-ST") and adheres closely to the principles and provisions of the Code of Corporate Governance 2018 (the "Code").
-The Company is guided in its corporate governance practices by the principles of the Code, and continues to strive towards maintaining accountability, high standards of corporate governance and corporate transparency.
+F&N complies with the principles of the Code of Corporate Governance 2018 (the "Code") and is guided in its corporate governance practices by the provisions of the Code.
 Where there are any deviations from the provisions of the Code, appropriate explanations have been provided.